Uncovering New Sales Opportunities

 Whatever it is, you need to break down some barriers and begin to look in new places—untapped by your competition.

-Where can you find potential new customers that others have yet to even start looking?
 For example, let’s go back to the car sales example.
 If you have a new client the obvious place to market is to friends and family.
 But what about the people who live nearby?
 You can get databases that show you who lives within a certain number of blocks from any address—and they are all going to see your new client cruising the streets in their new car.

 What about the place the new client works?
 Aren’t the co-workers going to see the new wheels?